API¶

 List entities¶

-List latest snapshots of all ids present in database under entity type.
+List latest snapshots of all ids present in database under entity type,

-Contains only latest snapshot.
+Contains only the latest snapshot per entity.

 Request¶